kayslay/web-crawljs/README.md

 - **url** : The current url from the page.

 ### nextFn
-This function is called after each next operation on page . takes the same arguments as the fetchFn.
+This function is called after getting the next links to crawl on the page have been scraped.
+Takes the same arguments as the fetchFn.

 ### finalLoopFn
 This is called at the end of the each iteration of the link